Year 1 (PGY1)

 Upon completion of the PGY1 Pharmacy Practice Residency, Dr. Evelyn accepted a position as Clinical Pharmacist at Johns Hopkins Hospital.

-Upon completion of the PGY1 Pharmacy Practice Residency, Dr. Simiyu went on to complete a PGY2 Infectious Diseases Pharmacy Residency at Carilion Clinic in Roanoke, Virginia and is currently a Clinical Pharmacy Specialist in Infectious Diseases and Antimicrobial Stewardship at Medical Center Health System in Odessa, Texas.
+Upon completion of the PGY1 Pharmacy Practice Residency, Dr. Simiyu went on to complete a PGY2 Infectious Diseases Pharmacy Residency at Carilion Clinic in Roanoke, Virginia and is currently a Clinical Pharmacy Specialist in Infectious Diseases and Antimicrobial Stewardship at West Jefferson Medical Center in New Orleans, LA.